MstMoonshine/seminar-slides/slide.md

 ---

+## Multicore Problem

-- Hard to design permission management scheme for multiply cores accessing one peripheral device
+- Hard to design permission management scheme for multiple cores accessing one peripheral device

   - Maybe implementing a lock scheme